-During the procurement process, it is important to independently estimate the wheel loads for the crane size of interest and not only rely on what the manufacturer is estimating.
-CP&A have setup a parametric crane model using modern crane characteristics to quickly run different crane configurations and get approximate wheel loads that the manufacturer should be able to meet.
+During the procurement process, it is important to independently estimate the wheel loads for the crane size of interest.
+Many different load combinations may need to be considered for a dock design potentially including LRFD and ASD level combinations.
+For whirley and container cranes, CP&A have setup a parametric crane model using modern crane characteristics to quickly run different crane configurations and get approximate wheel loads that the manufacturer should be able to meet.

 The parameters that go into this crane study are: